slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The most difficult is the decision to act, the rest is just tenacity."
 -- Andrea Earhart*

-> *"Did you know you can't steer a boat that isn't moving?
+> *"Did you know you can’t steer a boat that isn’t moving?
 Just like a life."
 -- Paul Lutus*

 > *"Go and do the things you can’t.
 That is how you get to do them."